PaimMauricio-CC/trading-alert/README.md

 ### Member Area

-`exemplo.py` provides a very small front-end where you can log in and view the alerts saved in `alerts.json`.
+`exemplo.py` provides a small member area where you can register and log in to view the alerts saved in `alerts.json`.
+Users are stored in a database configured via the `DATABASE_URL` environment variable (e.g.
+`postgresql://user:pass@localhost/dbname`).

 Run it separately: